Kioxia: History

 In February 2022, Kioxia and Western Digital reported that contamination issues have affected the output of their flash memory joint-production factories, with WD admitting that at least 6.5 exabytes of memory output being affected.
 The Kiakami and Yokkaichi factories in Japan stopped producing due to the contamination.

-In April 2022, Kioxia announced they will be donating 100 million yen ($790,000) to support humanitarian relief for people affected by the crisis in Ukraine.

-Corporate governance
+Corporate affairs

-As of April 30, 2021, Kioxia ownership is as follows:
+As of July 04, 2025, Kioxia ownership is as follows: